arthurcgusmao/arthurcgusmao.github.io/_posts/2018-03-10-statistics-basic-concepts.md

 $$

 The relationship between bias and variance is tightly linked to the machine learning concepts of capacity, underfitting and overfitting.

+## Important concepts

+### Statistical hypothesis testing

+The [null hypothesis](https://en.wikipedia.org/wiki/Null_hypothesis) $H_0$ is a default position that there is no relationship between two measured phenomena or no association among groups [Wikipedia].
+It is usually contrasted with an [alternative hypothesis](https://en.wikipedia.org/wiki/Alternative_hypothesis) $H_1$, a new theory.

+These statistical hypothesis are usually formulated in terms of a [test statistic](https://en.wikipedia.org/wiki/Test_statistic), a one-value numerical summary of a dataset, defined in a way that distinctions between the two hypotheses can be made.

+The test statistic must be such that its [sampling distribution](https://en.wikipedia.org/wiki/Sampling_distribution), and, consequently, [p-values](https://en.wikipedia.org/wiki/P-value), can be calculated.

+### i.i.d.
+[Independent and identically distributed](https://stats.stackexchange.com/questions/89154/general-method-for-deriving-the-standard-error) random variables refers to a collection of random variables that are mutually independent from each other and sampled from the same probability distribution.

+### Central limit theorem
+The [central limit theorem](central limit theorem) states that, when i.i.d. random variables are summed, the resulting distribution tends toward a normal distribution, as the number of samples grow, even if the original variables themselves are not normally distributed.